Ignorance; Prejudice and Fog in the Mind

 Why do some people reject Christ?
-The truth of the Gospel seems so sure, and yet many still turn from it.
+The truth of the gospel seems so sure, and yet many still turn from it.
 Why?
-In this sermon, Dr. Martyn Lloyd-Jones takes us to Scripture to explain why people reject the Gospel.
+In this sermon on 1 Timothy 1:12–13 titled “Ignorance: Prejudice and Fog in the Mind,” Dr. Martyn Lloyd-Jones takes to Scripture to explain why people reject the gospel.
 One of the greatest missionaries of all time was the apostle Paul.
-Yet in 1 Timothy 1:12-13, he makes a startling admission— that he had at one point been a great blasphemer of God and persecutor of Christians.
+Yet in 1 Timothy 1:12–13, he makes a startling admission—he had at one point been a great blasphemer of God and persecutor of Christians.
 And yet, God eventually saved him.
 People today say that they are not Christians because of their high intellect— they say that Christianity is for the weak-minded, and that they do not need it since they have a high intellectual understanding.
-Yet, many great Christians throughout history have shown this to be false simply because they were men of towering intellect themselves!
-Augustine and Paul himself are just two out of a vast number of those who are brilliant and yet follow Jesus.
-Paul writes that the real reason for rejection is unbelief and ignorance that bring prejudice against the Gospel and blind people to its truths.
+Yet, many great Christians throughout history have shown this to be false simply because they were of towering intellect themselves.
+Augustine and Paul himself are just two out of a vast number of those who were brilliant and yet followed Jesus.
+Paul writes that the real reason for rejection is unbelief and ignorance that bring prejudice against the gospel and blind people to its truths.
 What exactly is this unbelief and ignorance about?
-Listen as Dr. Lloyd-Jones explains the real reason for unbelief and how we as Christians can effectively engage it today!
+Listen as Dr. Lloyd-Jones explains the real reason for unbelief and how Christians can effectively engage it today.

 Additional Scripture Translations

 1 Timothy 1:12-13, New American Standard Bible (NASB)